Listed buildings in Weston, Cheshire East

-Weston is a civil parish in Cheshire East, England.
-It contains 17 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Weston is a former civil parish in Cheshire East, England.
+It contained 17 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II.
-The parish contains the villages of Weston and Englesea-Brook, and the southern part of the Crewe Hall estate.
+The parish contained the villages of Weston and Englesea-Brook, and the southern part of the Crewe Hall estate.
 The listed buildings include houses, cottages and a lodge in the Crewe estate..
 Elsewhere there are houses and cottages, a public house, a church, and a signpost.
 In Englesea-Brook the former Primitive Methodist church is now a museum, and its founder has a memorial in the churchyard opposite.